Turkana Boy: Morphology

 The specimen comprises 108 bones, making it the most complete early human skeleton discovered.
-The Smithsonian estimates that he was tall and weighed 48 kg when he died, and may have been close to his adulthood height.
+A 2018 study estimates that he was 154 cm tall and weighed 51-54 kg when he died.
+In adulthood, Turkana Boy might have reached tall and massed 60-83 kg.
 The pelvis is narrower than in Homo sapiens, which is most likely for more efficient upright walking.
 This further indicates a fully terrestrial bipedalism, which is unlike older hominin species that show a combined feature of bipedalism and tree climbing.
 The Boy was relatively tall, which increased his body surface area that would enhance heat dissipation and prevent heat stress under the hot sun.

 The overall KNM-WT 15000 skeleton still had features (such as a low sloping forehead, strong brow ridges, and the absence of a chin) not seen in H. sapiens.
 However, there are significant defining characters, such as bigger brain size (880 cc).
 The arms and legs are slightly longer indicating effective bipedality.
 The nose is projecting like those of humans rather than the open flat nose seen in other apes.
 Body hair may also have been thinner (most likely naked) and possibly with increased sweat glands to hasten cooling.